lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

 ## API in brief

+### Overview
+All responses package the response data into JSON trees and set the Content-type header to 'application/json'.

+All json fields specified herein are case-sensitive, for both request and response fields.

 ### Session maintenance
 All the endpoints below will check the cookie for a session ID and generate an error if the session ID is missing or present but invalid.
 The only